globus/globus-compute/docs/endpoints/multi_user.rst

   administrator-defined external process, passing the input identity documents via ``stdin``, and reading the response from ``stdout``.

+Observe that as a *list*, administrators may implement more than one strategy for mapping identities.
+While the default mapping configuration illustrates the most common approach (regular expression mapping), some setups may require trying multiple avenues to ascertain a proper mapping.

 .. tip::

    While developing this file, administrators may appreciate using the